LisMarEsc89/fluentui/apps/public-docsite/src/pages/Overviews/GetStartedPage/docs/web/GetStartedDevelopSimple.md

 The easiest way to create a new project with Fluent UI is using our [Create React App](https://facebook.github.io/create-react-app/) template `@fluentui/cra-template`.

-Make sure you have the [latest LTS Node.js](https://nodejs.org/en/) installed, then open a terminal and run the following (using your desired app name instead of `my-app`):
+Make sure you have the [latest LTS Node.js](https://nodejs.org/en/) installed, then open a terminal and run the following l (-1 your desired app name instead of `my-app`):

 ```shell
 # Option 1: using npx/npm